Turtles with MBD often have slow growth rates and may experience deformations of their body proportions.

 You can prevent Metabolic Bone Disease in turtles by providing your turtle with a balanced diet and the appropriate temperature and lighting.

 You should feed your turtle a balanced diet of protein and vegetables.
 The best vegetables for turtles and tortoises are collard greens, bok choy, okra, spinach, alfalfa sprouts, cantaloupe, berries, squash, and kale.
-To learn more, check out my article on what to feed turtles.
+A great stimulating way to feed your turtles vegetables is with this feeder ball.

 You can also prevent metabolic bone disease by providing your turtle with a suitable environment.
 If they live in an appropriate setting, then the likelihood of developing this condition is slim to none.
 That being said, you must monitor any changes or odd growths on their body and take action if something doesn’t seem right.